 Compare the costs against the expected benefits to demonstrate return on investment (ROI).

-8. Risks & mitigations
+8. Risks and mitigations

 In this section, you highlight potential risks and uncertainties associated with the project.
 Try to focus on the most important risks (you don't need to account for every potential scenario).
 These typically include those affecting cost, benefits, and schedule, but they can also include risks to the team, technology, scope, and performance.